Moderna shares jump on US$1.5 billion US contract for COVID-19 vaccine

 SVB Leerink analyst Mani Foroohar said the price was lower than deals signed by rivals and pointed to increased competition driving down prices in the coronavirus vaccine market.

-The U.S. deal would pay out in full if the vaccine achieves certain regulatory milestones before Jan.
-31, 2021. (https://bit.ly/2CjrpKr)
+The US deal would pay out in full if the vaccine achieves certain regulatory milestones before Jan 31, 2021.

 Moderna shares, which have more than tripled and are among the top percentage gainers on the Nasdaq biotech index this year, were trading at US$72.85.